pryv/dev-site/source/customer-resources/system-streams.md

 - **isShown**: Whether the stream and its events will be returned by [streams](/reference/#streams), [events](/reference/#events) or [account](/reference/#account-management) methods
     * boolean
     * optional, default false

+## Modification

+Preferably these values should be modified with care, because fields like isUnique or isIndexed are not be updated after settings a update.
+They will be set for new user accounts, or through [event updates](/reference/#update-events) for existing ones.
+If you remove system streams that have events, these events will become unreachable.

+# Backward compatibility

+Pryv.io 1.7.0 changes the system streams ids from `.` (dot) to `:_system:` and `:system:`.
+However, this change might break some customer applications that depended on the old syntax.

+To prevent this, we have introduced a platform setting so your Pryv.io platform accepts and returns system stream ids with the old `.` (dot) prefix.
+You can find the backward compatibility setting in the platform configuration under the **Advanced API settings** tab, in the `BACKWARD_COMPATIBILITY_SYSTEM_STREAMS_PREFIX` variable.

+In order to migrate your applications at your pace, you can make API calls with the `disable-backward-compatibility-prefix: true` header to use the new prefix format.